 Traditional Coworking Spaces

-If you’re in search of an energetic place with start-up vibes, this place is it.
+If you’re searching for an energetic place with start-up vibes, this place is it.
 Popular among Portland creatives, Collective Agency offers sleek spaces and an impressively long list of amenities.
 These include conference rooms, kitchenettes, sitting and standing desks, on-site showers and unlimited coffee and tea.
-Get access for a daily fee of $36 on weekdays, or invest in a membership for more frequent visits.
+Memberships begin at $120 a month.

 One of the oldest spaces for gathering alongside others is a public library.
-Thankfully, Portland is home to one of the most revered public library networks in the country, established in 1864.
+Thankfully, Portland is home to one of the country’s most revered public library networks, established in 1864.
 The Multnomah County Library system encompasses 19 welcoming branches, each with its own unique features.

 Coworking-Friendly Coffee and Tea Shops

 Located in North Portland’s Cully neighborhood, cozy Bison Coffeehouse serves brews from local Heart Coffee and Cherokee-owned Tribal Grounds.
 Although there’s limited seating, the furniture provides the comforting feel of a friend’s living room.
 Owner Loretta Guzman is a Portland native, a Shoshone-Bannock tribal member and a masterful baker.
-She prepares a rotating selection of pastries, including almond bars and buttery biscuits, daily.
+She prepares a rotating selection of pastries daily, including almond bars and buttery biscuits.

 Upper Left Roasters is a sleek coffee shop serving exemplary coffee roasted in-house with delicious food options and minimalist, Instagram-worthy décor.
 Incredible natural light and ample power outlets make it popular amongst remote workers — but you shouldn’t have trouble finding a solo spot.
 Pair your espresso with a slice of Little T Baker toast slathered in housemade ricotta or macadamia nut butter.

-Tea Chai Te offers two charming locations — both perfect for coworking and daydreaming, along with a stock of more than 120 teas.
+Tea Chai Te offers two charming locations — both perfect for coworking and daydreaming and a stock of more than 120 teas.
 The Sellwood teashop, located inside a historic 1920 caboose, offers skybox seating, a tranquil courtyard, games, books, doodling materials and free WiFi.

 Looking for more?
 Check out our list of cozy, study-friendly coffee shops.